-- Cost: $4,500 ($3,080 covers tuition and excursions, and $1,420 will cover home-stay with two meals per day, excluding weekend dinners).
+- Cost: TBD (covers tuition, excursions, and home-stay with two meals per day, excluding weekend dinners).
 Airfare, books, lunch, pocket money, and passport fees are not included.
 Please see FAQs for more details about out-of-pocket expenses.

 - Students on financial aid are eligible to receive a partial scholarship from the Department of Spanish and Portuguese.